MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel-virtual-agent.md

 1. Follow the steps to create or reuse an existing Azure application ID.
 Copy the *Application (client) ID* and paste it in the text box provided.

-1. Virtual Agent uses a [Teams channel](getting-started-deploy.md) to communicate with Omnichannel.
+1. Power Virtual Agents uses a [Teams channel](getting-started-deploy.md) to communicate with Omnichannel.
 If a Teams channel is not enabled, a Teams channel will be enabled when you select **Next**.

 1. Select the environment where your Omnichannel instance is provisioned.